deltachat/deltachat-pages/fr/index.md

 ---
-title: La messagerie instantanée
+title: The messenger
-layout: default-fr
+lang: fr
 ---